 What is the fundamental issue?

 The housing and mortgage markets have implemented a number of corrections in response to abusive lending, poor underwriting, and a serious recession like the ability to repay rule and capital standards.
 The result has been much stronger and responsible underwriting rules for the market, but access to mortgage credit remains limited for some segments of the market relative to historic norms.
+New policies are being debated within the regulatory agencies of modifying the credit box to help traditionally underserved communities.

 I am a real estate professional.
 What does this mean for my business?